2026 · 04 · 30 · Thu

 Why it matters

-Teams can keep more control over where the model runs and how it is customized.
-It improves negotiating power by reducing dependence on a single vendor.
-It can enable on-prem or dedicated setups where data sensitivity or latency matters.
-It also expands options for building differentiated products on top of a strong base model.
+Teams keep control over where the model runs and reduce dependence on a single vendor.
+It also enables on-prem setups where data sensitivity matters.

 Mistral Vibe becomes available in the cloud